udaan-iitt/editions/2023_Summer/puppet_show_22_23.md

 *Thoughts and reviews from the student community*

 >Somehow while appearing to be the friendliest person in the room, Sathya can get you to do many things.
 Probably he uses that rangoli art he makes (black magic?).
 Also, he made so many tasks that seem impossible, possible.
 If there is anything, it's just that he had to let go of some of his pre planned events because he didn't want to disturb students during busy times.
 When we started as a team and discussed our plans, many of us were skeptical about some ideas.
 But during execution we never felt the drag because of how fun they were.
-That's how good he's organization was!
+That's how good his organization was!
 He was the centre of the club.
 It was like Artista was his surname.
 All while being a part of so many other clubs!
 Cool leader, amazing person.
 He's a combined package of fun, talent and responsibility.
 I learned a lot from him.
 >
 >*-Vishnu Teja*